-This full day tour will take you to see all of the Acropolis before heading onwards to see more of the scenery that lays with short distance from the acropolis.
+This full-day tour will take you to see all of the Acropolis before heading onwards to see more of the scenery that lies within a short distance from the Acropolis.
 The day will begin with your allocated tour guide coming to collect you in the morning firstly, now whether you book as a regular group tour or as a private tour with us you shall be given your collection time upon time of booking, also your pick up can be from various points such as from Piraeus Harbour – Athens Airport and also your hotel depending upon which tour you wish to book either private or as a regular group tour.
-You will also receive an Athens Travel guide book, Athens City Map from your professional English speaking licensed Athens Tour Guide.

 To visit Athens Acropolis – Monumental Gateway – Parthenon – Erechteion will take about 2 hours